-Analytically – whether in physics or economics – there is, first, a general specification of the most fundamental relationships consisting of fundamental terms in their systematically fundamental relations, then a derivation or deduction of a superstructure of terms and relations.
+Analytically – whether in physics or economics – there is, first, a general specification of the most fundamental relationships; this general specification consists of fundamental terms in their systematically fundamental relations, then a derivation or deduction of a superstructure of terms and relations constituting an explanatory theory.
 These fundamental and derived relations constitute the comprehensive theory.
-Subsequently there is the application of initial conditions, or of boundary conditions or secondary determinations, to get a particular solution of the general specification.
-This particular solution would constitute the particular law.
+Subsequently there is the application of the theory to initial conditions, or to boundary conditions, which are secondary determinations, to get a particular solution of the general specification.
+This particular solution would constitute the particular law in the particular case.

 Newton used this scientific procedure in the development of his generalized mechanics; and Laplace could then apply the boundary values to pin down the laws of particular, elliptical planetary motion.

-- The objective economic process has a general theory independent of the ever-shifting psychology of its human participants; i.e. regardless of the subjective sense of utility, indifference, timing preference, or the protean combinations of individuals’ rationality and irrationality.
-There exists the theory of functional Macroeconomic Dynamics which explains the objective conditions of equilibrium and disequilibria, and is thus independent of psychology and anthropology.
+- The objective economic process is explained by a general theory independent of the ever-shifting psychology of its human participants; i.e. regardless of the subjective sense of utility, indifference, timing preference, or the protean combinations of individuals’ rationality and irrationality.
+There exists the general theory of Functional Macroeconomic Dynamics which explains the objective conditions of equilibrium and disequilibria, and is thus independent of the particulars of psychology and anthropology.